flowxo/flowxo-sdk/README.md

       ...
     }

-The `Utils.polling` function inside the SDK will take care of a lot of the work:
+Polling scripts will be passed a special function in their `options.poller` property, which will take care of a lot of the work:

-    sdk.Utils.polling(data, key, scriptStore, callback);
+    options.poller(data, key, callback);

 All you need to do is give it a list and tell it what property within each list item holds the ID.
 A callback is fired with an array of new items.

 - `data` (Array) - An array that is to be checked for new items.
 This will often come directly from an API, but you may need to pick out the property containing the list of items.
 - `key` (String) - The property that holds the unique ID for each item in the list.
 For example, on Twitter's `timelines.user` endpoint, each tweet that's returned contains an `id_str` property which is the unique ID for the tweet.
 In this case, set the key to `id_str`.
-You can use double underscore notation here to reference a nested key (such as `meta__ids__id`).
-- `scriptStore` (Function) - Always expects the `options.scriptStore` function passed into the script.
-- `callback(err, items)` - The callback function is called with either an error, or if successful, an array containing the new items found (those with a key that hasn't been seen before).
+- `callback(err, newItems)` - The callback function is called with either an error, or if successful, an array containing the new items found (those with a key that hasn't been seen before).
 The array might be empty if no new items are found.

-Internally, the function asks the `scriptStore` whether each key has been seen before, and if not, adds it to the array of items it returns.
+Internally, the `options.poller` function asks the database whether each key has been seen before, and if not, adds it to the array of items it returns.
 The core will then update the cache of items once it's handed the list of new items.

 To see polling triggers in action, study the examples included in the SDK.

-TODO: Did Joe implement support for underscore notation for the `key` value?

 Webhooks
 --------